dwardTheNerd/KaggleGenAICapstoneProject/README.md

 ### 1. Prerequisites

 Make sure you have at least [Python 3.10](https://www.python.org/downloads/) installed on your environment.
-This is important as Google ADK for Python requires Python 3.10 or higher to function properly.
+This is important as [Google ADK for Python v1.19.0](https://github.com/google/adk-python/releases/tag/v1.19.0) requires Python 3.10 or higher to function properly.

 ### 2. Clone repo